Juhi3921/2048-keyboard/README.md

 -Tiles merge when matching numbers meet
 - New tiles appear after every valid mov
 - No mouse controls for gameplay
+- For new game user have to refresh page

 Tech stack :
 html